-If metastases are found in the distant lymph nodes, the doctor can also prescribe chemotherapy.
+If metastases are found in the distant lymph nodes, the doctor may also prescribe chemotherapy.

 Stage 1B1 and 2A1

-In stage 1B1 or 2A1, the size of the tumor is quite large - it can easily be seen during the diagnosis.
+At stage 1B1 or 2A1, the tumor size is quite large - it is easy to see during diagnosis.
 However, the diameter of the neoplasm does not exceed 4 cm.
-Metastases can be present in the nearest lymph nodes.
+Metastases may be present in the nearest lymph nodes.

-At these stages, fertility is still possible.
-To preserve it, doctors use a radical trachelectomy with the removal of pelvic lymph nodes.
-Radiation therapy for cervical cancer and chemotherapy in this case is not carried out, because they negatively affect the issue of fertility.
+Fertility is still possible at these stages.
+To preserve it, doctors use radical trachelectomy with the removal of pelvic lymph nodes.
+Radiation therapy for cervical cancer and chemotherapy are not performed in this case, as they negatively affect the issue of fertility.

-If preserving fertility is not an issue, the following cervical cancer treatment options are used:
+If maintaining fertility is not an issue, the following treatment options for cervical cancer are used:

 - Radical hysterectomy.
-The uterus and lymph nodes are removed and then examined for the purpose of detecting metastases.
-If they are not present, radiation therapy and chemotherapy may not be used.
+The uterus and lymph nodes are removed and then examined for metastases.
+If they are not found, radiation therapy and chemotherapy cannot be used.

 - Radiation therapy and chemotherapy.
-It is used after surgery if atypical cells were found in the lymph nodes with tumor spreading to the tissues surrounding the uterus, or in case of detection of tumor cells at the edges of the postoperative wound.
+It is used after surgery if atypical cells were found in the lymph nodes with the spread of the tumor to the tissues surrounding the uterus, or if tumor cells are found along the edges of the postoperative wound.

 - Brachytherapy.
-It is used after a remote radiation therapy and a course of chemotherapy to reduce the risk of tumor recurrence.
+It is used after external beam radiation therapy and a course of chemotherapy to reduce the risk of tumor recurrence.

-Women who are not sure whether it is possible to cure cervical cancer at this stage, sometimes refuse to have surgery.
-Some patients also have contraindications to surgical treatment.
-In this case, only remote irradiation and chemotherapy are carried out.
-It is impossible to cure cervical cancer this way.
-However, it is possible to slow down the tumor growth and prolong life expectancy.
+Women, who are not sure if cervical cancer can be cured at this stage, sometimes refuse surgery.
+Some patients also have contraindications for surgical treatment.
+In this case, only external irradiation and chemotherapy are performed.
+It is impossible to cure cervical cancer.
+However, it is possible to slow down tumor growth and increase life expectancy.

 Stage 1B2 and 2A2